oinam/notes/awesome/bookmarks.md

 	- [Sunset Videos](https://sunset.funwebsite.fun) (live) from around the world.
 	- [Tomu](https://tomu.im) is a family of devices which fit inside your USB port.
 The Tomu family are a group of tiny boards designed to fit inside your USB port.
 All of the Tomu family have both open source firmware and open source hardware.
 	- [The Electronic Connector Book](https://connectorbook.com) by Davide Andrea is a practical guide and catalog of all the connecting components used in the electronic industry.
+	- [xLights](https://xlights.org) is a free and open source program that enables you to design, create and play amazing lighting displays through the use of DMX controllers, E1.31 Ethernet controllers and more.
 - Others (Sort ’EM)
 	- [Awesome CTO](https://github.com/kuchin/awesome-cto) resources for Startup CTOs.
 	- [Awesome Github Actions](https://github.com/sdras/awesome-actions)